RDO34/branjs/README.md

 myFixture.some.deeply.nested.value = "foo";
 ```

 Again, there is nothing wrong with this approach.
-Some data would be lost with this approach to deep-copying (for example dates in the initial fixture would be stringified) however other deep-copy methods are available.
+Some data would be lost with the JSON deep-copying method (for example dates in the initial fixture would be stringified) however other deep-copy functions are available.

 In fact `createBuilder` will also deep-copy the initial fixture data and could even be used in the exact same way.